opencollab/debile/contrib/clemux/docker/README.rst

 Creating the data volume container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This container will store /srv/debile.
-You only need to create it, and not run it:
+It will exit immediately, but the data will live as long as you don't delete the container (docker rm debile-data).

- $ docker create --name debile-data -v /srv/debile clemux/debile-data
+ $ docker run --name debile-data -v /srv/debile clemux/debile-data

 Running postgresql-server (debile-pg)